aimee-mcneil-melville/ToDo-Full-Stack/packages/react-redux-stories/README.md

     <summary>More about deleting words</summary>

     - We'll need a new action creator and a modified reducer
-    - We'll probably need to add `useSelector` in `<WordContainer>`.
-Look at the [Redux with React documentation](https://redux.js.org/tutorials/fundamentals/part-5-ui-react#using-redux-with-react) if you get stuck.
+    - We'll probably need to add the id to the props in `<Word>`.
+    - We'll need to dispatch the new action with `useAppDispatch`
   </details>

 - [ ] As a user, I want to click a button next to any image and delete it from the list so that I can get rid of pics that just aren't cute anymore